cen1/pd-manager/README.md

 See `manager/pd-manager.service` and `ghost/pd-slave.service` for a sample service files.

 ### IP-to-country
 If you want pd-slave to be able to display which country players come from, you need to fill up the `new_ip_to_country` table.
-A convenience script can be found at `manager/import_ip_to_country.csv` which should be adjusted for db crfedentials and then run once.
+A convenience script can be found at `manager/import_ip_to_country.csv` which should be adjusted for db credentials and then run once.

 Credits:
 - https://github.com/sapics/ip-location-db CC0 1.0 license